yutian929/OnlineAnySeg/README.md

 <details>
   <summary>[Example for running a SceneNN sequence (click to expand)]</summary>

-  For example, if the given sequence is "011" in SceneNN dataset, the command to run is:
+  For example, if the given sequence is "011" in SceneNN dataset, the command is:

 ```
 # python main.py -c config/sceneNN_cropformer.yaml --seq_name 011 \